 Size

-Although studying at bigger universities may yield the same, such as on-campus recreation and other facilities such as housing.
+Bigger universities may offer different perks, such as on-campus recreation and other facilities including housing.
 This entirely depends on what you are looking for in a university.

 Campus Location

-The best or ideal campus locations would be in Bangkok or Chiang Mai because they have the largest expat communities in the country.
-Given the fact that Bangkok is notorious for its traffic jams, Bangkok campus locations would be easiest to access by train stations and student housing.
+The best campus locations are in Bangkok or Chiang Mai because they have the largest expat communities in the country.
+Given the fact that Bangkok is notorious for its traffic jams, Bangkok campus locations would be easiest to access via train stations and student housing.

 Thai universities have strict attendance policies and you wouldn’t want to be late or miss your class because you were stuck in traffic.